HarperDB/documentation/docs/reference/limits.md

 **Attribute Maximum**

-HarperDB limits number of attributes to 10,000 per table.
+HarperDB limits the number of total indexed attributes across tables (including the primary key of each table) to 10,000 per database.